revanthchallagundla/GITHUB-BATTLE/README.md

 # React
 Front end project
-# This Project is a GitHub Battle Game where friends can battle their repo stars
+# This is a "Github Battle App".
+Enter in two Github usernames, and it'll declare a winner.